Danvil/pastry/README.md

 Requirements:

 * C++11 compatible compiler (e.g. gcc 4.8).
-* OpenGL 3.x compatible graphics card and properly installed drivers
+* OpenGL 3.3 / GLSL 1.5 compatible graphics card or better
-* CMake
+* CMake for building from source

 Dependencies:

 * [GLEW](http://glew.sourceforge.net/)
 * [glfw 3.x](http://www.glfw.org/): Need to pull from git, compile from source (`make`) and install (`make install`).
 Note that Ubuntu (13.10) package manager version is tool old!
-* [SOIL2](https://bitbucket.org/SpartanJ/soil2): Code included in this repository.
 * [Eigen 3.x](http://eigen.tuxfamily.org)
+* SOIL2 and stb are included in the pastry repository

 Ubuntu apt-get line to install them all: